bee

 Fred was still gardening in his mid-80s.
 He gifted what he and Doff didn’t need, or sold it at the weekly farmers’ market.
 Every Saturday Fred and Doff would pack produce and plants, a table and tablecloth, chairs and a flask of tea, and set off to sell and chat to like-minded people.

 Fred’s last nursery was formed under a huge blackwood where he and Doff lived in their retirement.
 Fred wasn’t one to sit around though – he was out with the sparrows each morning, peering at his plants with his arc-eyes (from his job as a welder).
 He was warned by the property trustees to not get too ‘established’ as they were going to cut the tree down and build on the space soon.
 By the time Fred passed away a decade later, there hadn’t been any building.
-In fact, twenty years later I pass by that tree from time to time, to remind myself that limitations are what others most often place on us.
+In fact, more than twenty years on, I pass by that tree from time to time and it is still standing.
+Defiant.
+It reminds myself that limitations are what our imaginations most often place on us, if we let them.